triplepoint/web_development_vm_how_to/development_vm.md

     ```
     - This just sets up a new VM, disk, mounts the ubuntu iso and starts the VM
     - Two NICs, one set up for host-only the other one for NAT (see script for details)
-    - One shared directory, named `shared_workspace`, from `E:\Users\jhanson\shared_workspace`
+    - One shared directory, named `shared_workspace`, from `E:\Users\username\shared_workspace`
 - start the virtual machine with:

     ``` dos
     vboxmanage startvm SomeNewVMName
     ```
 - Follow all the onscreen Ubuntu setup, accepting defaults.
-When it comes to selecting packages, select only the `OpenSSH server`.
+When it comes to selecting packages, select only the `OpenSSH server`
 - Choose an IP address for the guest (I chose `192.168.56.11` below) and set up the Windows hosts file by editing `C:\Windows\System32\drivers\etc\hosts` and adding (note these domains are specific to my configuration):

     ```